py-vcon/py-vcon/py_vcon_server/README.md

 ## Building

-## Testing the Vcon Server
+## Testing the vCon Server

 A suite of pytest unit tests exist for the server in: [tests](tests)

-Running and testing the conserver requires a running instance of Redis.
+Running and testing the server requires a running instance of Redis.
 Be sure to create and edit your server/.env file to reflect your redis server address and port.
 It can be generated like the following command line: